JackBister/logsuck/README.md

 A fragment is the Logsuck term for an unquoted or quoted string which should be searched for among the log events.
 For example, if you search for `"hello world"` only events containing the string "hello world" (case insensitive) will be matched.

 If you specify multiple fragments without any surrounding quotes, they will be matched independently of their order in the event.
-For example, `hello world` will match both events containing "hello world" and strings containing "world hello".
+For example, `hello world` will match both events containing "hello world" and events containing "world hello".

 You can use `*` as a wildcard character in fragments.
 For example, searching for `ab*` will match the strings "abc", "abcd", etc.